Kin Kora - Sun Valley

 Health outcomes in Kin Kora - Sun Valley are marginally below the national average with the level of common health conditions among the general population somewhat typical, though higher than the nation's average among older cohorts

-Common health conditions are somewhat typical but higher than the national average among older residents.
-Approximately 56% (~2,027 people) have private health cover, a very high rate.
-Mental health issues and asthma are the most common medical conditions, affecting 8.8 and 7.9% of residents respectively.
-68.2% declare themselves completely clear of medical ailments compared to 69.4% across Rest of Qld.
-The area has 14.2% (509 people) aged 65 and over, lower than the 15.2% in Rest of Qld.
+Approximately 56% (~2,027 people) of the total population has private health cover, which is very high.
+Mental health issues and asthma are the most prevalent medical conditions in the area, affecting 8.8 and 7.9% of residents respectively.
+68.2% of residents declare themselves completely clear of medical ailments compared to 69.4% across Rest of Qld.
+The area has 14.2% (509 people) of residents aged 65 and over, lower than the 15.2% in Rest of Qld.
 Health outcomes among seniors require more attention than the broader population.

 Frequently Asked Questions - Health